jimhavrilla/prognotes/unixnotes.md

 ** if you go on github you can add collaborators to your repository so they can help you with the coding and push changes

-** git pull will update shit from github to your local copy of the repository
+** git pull will update stuff from github to your local copy of the repository

 ** find . -type f -exec mv {}.bam {}.txt # to change all bams to .txt files...awesome